A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Introduction

-In single-level optimization, the problem of finding complexity lower bound for optimization problems has been widely studied since the seminal work of \citet{Nemirovsky1983}.
-On the one hand, \citet{Agarwal2015} provided a lower bound to minimize strongly convex and smooth finite sum with deterministic algorithms that have access to individual gradients.
-These results were extended to randomized algorithms for (strongly) convex and eventually nonsmooth finite sum objective by \citet{Woodworth2016}.
-On the other hand, \citet{Carmon2017b} provided a lower bound for minimizing nonconvex functions with deterministic and randomized algorithms.
+In single-level optimization, the problem of finding complexity lower bounds has been widely studied since the seminal work of \citet{Nemirovsky1983}.
+On the one hand, \citet{Agarwal2015} provided a lower bound to minimize strongly convex and smooth finite sums with deterministic algorithms that have access to individual gradients.
+These results were extended to randomized algorithms for (strongly) convex finite sum objective by \citet{Woodworth2016}.
+On the other hand, \citet{Carmon2017lowerbound1} provided a lower bound for minimizing nonconvex functions with deterministic and randomized algorithms.
 The nonconvex finite sum case is treated in \cite{Fang2018, Zhou2019}.
-In the bilevel case, \citet{Ji2023} showed a lower bound for deterministic, full-batch algorithms.
+In the bilevel case, \citet{Ji2023accBio} showed a lower bound for deterministic algorithms.
 However, this result is restricted to the case where the value function $h$ is convex or strongly convex, which is not the case with most ML-related bilevel problems.
-Our results are instead in a non-convex setting.
+Our results are instead in a nonconvex setting.